scaladus/opinionated-scala/README.md

 We now have safe pattern matching (compiler warns us if we forget a case) and an easy to understand representation of the different kind of things that are handled by our application.
 Don't forget to add the sealed keyword!
 This is mandatory.
 Never leave that out.
 Also note that the trait should not have methods defined (also see [Inheritance](#Inheritance of traits)).

-Advanced: What if you don't have control over some or all of the classes (Circle, Rectangle, Cone, ...) but still want to have type-safe pattern matching?
+Advanced: What if you don't have control over some or all of the classes (Circle, Rectangle, Cone, ...) but still want to have type-safe transform functionality similiar to pattern matching?
 Answer: Use shapeless Coproduct: type Shape = Circle :+: Rectangle :+: Some3rdPartyShape :+: Another3rdPartyShape :+: CNil

 ### Inheritance of traits